zyc00/PartSLIP2/README.md

 ## Quick Start
 ### Download data
 You can find the PartNet-Ensembled dataset used in the paper from [here](https://huggingface.co/datasets/minghua/PartSLIP/tree/main/).
+Put downloaded data in `./data` folder.

 ### Download pretrained checkpoints
 You can find the pre-trained checkpoints from [here](https://huggingface.co/datasets/minghua/PartSLIP/tree/main/models).
-For few-shot inference, please use our few-shot checkpoints for each object category.
+Please use our few-shot checkpoints for each object category.
+Put downloaded checkpoints in `./model` folder.

 ### Generate superpoints
 To save the superpoints and other medium results, run